ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipments.md

 ![Shipment filters](shipment_filters.png)

+To filter the list, set one of the filters and click `Apply` button.

+You can also clear all chosen filters - to do it, click `Clear filters`.

 ## View shipment details

 To view the details of a shipment, click its line in the shipment list.

-You can see an overview of the shipment's details on the shipment details screen.
+On the shipment details screen, you can see an overview of the shipment's details.

 Shipment details include basic information about the shipment, customer details, shipping address, total value, order ID and the date of the last update.